Stephen Kontostephanos

 In early 1148, Manuel launched a large campaign against Roger II of Sicily, whose Normans had captured Corfu.
 The megas domestikos John Axouch assumed command of the land forces, and Stephen was entrusted with the fleet as the megas doux.
 The campaign was originally to have been led by Manuel in person, but the arrival of the German emperor Conrad III in Constantinople obliged Manuel to remain there.
 The Byzantine expedition reached Corfu in November 1148 and laid siege to the island's main town.
 The siege went on for three months, when a stone thrown by a catapult hit Stephen while he was supervising the construction of a siege machine; mortally wounded, he was carried by his son Andronikos and a few Varangian Guardsmen to his flagship, where he died.
+The death narrative presented by Choniates and Kinnamos bears resemblances to their respective death accounts of John II Komnenos in the sense of giving speeches to intended heirs and the presence of Varangians, potentially suggesting a common source that lauded the imperial nature of the Kontostephanoi.
+Despite Stephen desiring his son Andronikos to take over his position, Manuel immediately replaced him with John Axouch.

 The court poet Theodore Prodromos and the so-called "Manganeios Prodromos" both describe him as a giant, whose own grave was too small to fit him, and laud his bravery and warlike achievements against the Normans, the Seljuk Turks, the Cumans and Pechenegs, and the Slavs of the western Balkans ("Illyrians and Dalmatians").
 His wife survived him for several years, but it is unknown when she died; certainly it was before 1176.